Understanding Employer Contribution and the Philippines SSS

 • Pag-IBIG offers housing loans, short-term loans, and savings programs for employees under 60.

-Employer Contribution in the Philippines
+Employer Contribution Overview

 Employer Payroll Contribution